 Sidney Sussex was founded in 1596 by Lady Frances Sidney, the Countess of Sussex.

-It’s one of Cambridge’s smaller colleges and traditionally excels in subjects like math, history, engineering, and law.
+It’s one of Cambridge’s smaller colleges and traditionally excels in math, history, engineering, and law.

 St Catharine’s College